 Markets are unpredictable and it will always be difficult to foresee what will happen in the future.
 It may be wise not to take a short-term outlook, and avoid overreacting to immediate stock market moves.
-Taking a multi-asset approach could reduce investment volatility.
+Taking a multiasset approach could help to smooth out your returns.
 A well-constructed investment portfolio, designed around your time frame and keeping your portfolio diversified could be a prudent way to weather market uncertainty.